Cool, soothing raw almond milk is great for hot days. But when winter arrives, enjoy a creamy, hot, Middle Eastern version.

-Almond milk is a vegan option for a protein drink, instead of animal milks (like camel’s milk).
+Almond milk, while it may be killing the bees, is a vegan option for a protein drink, instead of animal milks (like camel’s milk).
 It’s lactose-free, has no cholesterol, and a cup contains 10 grams of protein (and for kosher cooking, it’s pareve).
 The original raw almond milk is amazingly refreshing on hot days, and goes well with dishes like lemon-scented vegetarian couscous.

 You can take the recipe a step further.
 When the weather turns cold, make a thick, creamy hot version with the typical Arabic flavoring of cardamom and cinnamon.

 Cool Almond Milk Recipe

 Bring water to a boil, then turn the flame off.

 Add the ground almonds and the salt.
 Steep for 10 minutes.